 4. Foster a Culture of Inclusion: Create a workplace environment where everyone feels valued and respected.
 This could involve offering flexible work arrangements, providing necessary accommodations, and promoting a culture of mutual respect and understanding.

-5. Stay Legally Compliant: Make sure your practices are in line with Australian industrial relations laws, including the Fair Work Act 2009, the National Employment Standards, registered agreements, and awards.
+5. Stay Legally Compliant: Make sure your practices are in line with Australian industrial relations laws, including the Fair Work Act 2009, the National Employment Standards (the NES), registered agreements, and awards.

 By implementing these tips, employers can tap into the ‘hidden workforce’ and create a more inclusive and diverse workplace.